solo-developer1/Roadmap-Project/README.md

 # Tabs Project

-Solution for the Tabs project from roadmap.sh
+This project is a solution for the roadmap.sh Tabs project.

-Project page:
+Project URL:
 https://roadmap.sh/projects/tabs